tapmorales/ZombX/README.md

 # ZombX
-This is a fictional page, i made just for practice
+This is a fictional page, i made just for practice.